-Lab on a chips are handheld microfluidic chips that are destined to integrate everyday lab routines.
-They can be compartmentalized to perform these tasks in microchambers connected with microchannels manufactured using microfluidic technology.
+Lab on a chips are handheld microfluidic devices that are destined to integrate everyday lab routines.
+They can be compartmentalized to perform these tasks in microchambers connected with microchannels manufactured using Microfluidics fabrication processes.
 For example, a lab on a chip device for a molecular biology application might have three sections.
 One section for extracting target analytes from a raw sample connected a sample preparation unit which capable of performing enzymatic reactions or amplification.
 These can be followed by a third part as a readout system that allows the prepared sample to be analyzed, for instance, an electrophoresis module.

 A crucial task for sample preparation is nucleic acid amplification that is needed in many molecular biology experiments.
 Since its emergence, various nucleic acid amplification techniques have been developed.
 In general, they are classified as isothermal and non-isothermal methods.
 As the name implies, non-isothermal approaches require temperature changes during the amplification process while isothermal techniques do not.
 Microfluidic technology is adjustable to both these methods to allow rapid amplification.
 Microfluidics, compared to conventional methods, carries several advantages such as affordability and modularity.
 Also, the chips are capable of operating at the point of care while common machines such as PCR are not.
 Besides, these chips need lesser reagents and operate faster.
 The risk of contamination while handling the samples is lower with microchips.